close

 ```html

 This is where our stay in Normandy ends.
 Through these 3 days, we were able to discover a large part of the history of the D-Day landings and how much this event marked the region.
-We hope that this blog post you enjoyed it and that you can be inspired by our itinerary for your next Normandy getaway.
+We hope that this blog article you liked and that you can be inspired by our itinerary for your next Normandy getaway.

 ```